Muennighoff/sgpt/README.md

-## SGPT: Multi-billion parameter models for semantic search
+## SGPT: GPT Sentence Embeddings for Semantic Search

-This repository contains code, results and pre-trained models for the paper SGPT: Multi-billion parameter models for semantic search. - TODO: Link to arxiv
+This repository contains code, results and pre-trained models for the paper SGPT: GPT Sentence Embeddings for Semantic Search. - TODO: Link to arxiv

 **************************** Updates ****************************